Nong Khai and Yoga

 Changes had to happen from the inside out.
 Through connecting mind and body, I gradually saw my real self.
 It was like a little child sensing the world around her for the first time with wide open eyes.
 Dots connected to form lines, lines grew shapes, and shapes stitched into colorful master pieces.
 I sensed, I saw, I understood.
 It was real and magical, personal and healing.
 No wonder many people came back for the same class time and again.
 Some went on to the 30-day Advanced Class to further the experience.

 Our stars shined when Don and Jeem, our new friends and loving hosts at Pikul Apartments (we changed lodging because we wanted a kitchen) happily agreed to be the girls’ second parents if Peter and I wished to join the 30-day course together.
+That was a dream that came true.

 Don was a Thai Australian.
 He moved to Australia as a little boy.
 After successful careers as Art Directors at marketing companies in Australia, he retired back in Thailand with his wife and ran the hotels.
 With big laughs, he and his toy gangsters on his tuk-tuk would hail the girls out on the Thai streets to scout for creativity.
 They would come back with bamboo skins to make hanging mobiles, pricks for threads, leaves for decorations.
 Both girls and Don were excited about all the fancy projects they could be doing together for one month.